This article was first published in the winter of 2017.

 “Ultimately, we want the land to take care of itself,” Sykora continued.
 “We should have minimal input, giving minimally what the land needs so that it regenerates and perpetuates itself.
 If I kill the invasives, get a prairie going and it’s sustainable—meaning the only way to stop it is dig it out or use herbicide—it will never stop.
 Then we only need to monitor and enhance it when needed.
 And that doesn’t cost so much to maintain.”

 Working with plants designed to outwit and overpopulate native species might seem like a never-ending burden.
 Having the right attitude, Sykora says, makes all the difference.
 “If you’re going to work with invasives, you have to appreciate them because they’re incredible at what they do.
 Grecian foxglove is a beautiful flower.
-I kind of admire its ability to be a pain in the butt.
+I kind of admire its ability to be a pain.
 If you get to that point when working with the invasives, it’s easier to come into work everyday.”